 For one, it speaks to a consumer class that doesn’t like to be sold to.
 They do however, respond well to cultural capital – as long as it feels ‘right’.

 For these reasons, the Dimensions brief asked applicants to break away from traditional billboard advertising to create something truly exciting and original that was inspired by Dimensions Festival.

-While creating the piece, Oliver was inspired by some of the musicians performing at the festival.
+While creating the piece, Aldous was inspired by some of the musicians performing at the festival.
 He used over one hundred layers to feature the intricate details in their music, in turn creating a textured, compelling piece.

 Yes, there were brand stipulations.
 Yes, there was a target market (24 – 35 years of age).
-No, Oliver and the other entrants didn’t have to make the logo bigger.
+No, Aldous and the other entrants didn’t have to make the logo bigger.
 Because a ‘big brand experience’ needn’t come with an oversized logo and a cheesy strap-line.
 It just needs to be 20-foot wide and actually mean something.